delucis/ucsd-talk/slides.md

 ---
 > A practice is always a labour — a ‘work’ — on pre-existing materials and traces.

-Stuart Hall, ‘Museums of Modern Art and the End of History’ (2001)
+Stuart Hall, ‘Museums of Modern Art and the End of History’, 8
 ---
 > Revolution is not a one-time event.
 It is becoming always vigilant for the smallest opportunity to make a genuine change in established, outgrown responses; for instance, it is learning to address each other’s difference with respect.